 The Gold Programme

 The Gold Programme forms part of the Pinewood enrichment programme and its aim is to encourage children to explore new areas outside the normal curriculum, to develop intellectual curiosity and to cultivate skills for independent learning.
 As a voluntary programme, children can choose from 40 challenges all linked to a broad area of the curriculum.
 It is expected the majority of the work will be undertaken in children’s own time but progress in school will be monitored with regular meetings.
 Bronze, Silver and Gold awards will be given at the completion of each level in the challenge.
-We hope this programme for children from Years 5, 6 and 7 will be enjoyable and stimulating, giving them the satisfaction of thinking and learning for themselves and resulting in a record of their work and achievements.
+We hope children in Years 5, 6 and 7 will find this programme enjoyable and stimulating, giving them the satisfaction of thinking and learning for themselves and resulting in a record of their work and achievements.

 To view all Enrichment events planned for this term, please go to the School Calendar.